Beam splitter: Designs

 Instead of a metallic coating, a dichroic optical coating may be used.
-Depending on its characteristics, the ratio of reflection to transmission will vary as a function of the wavelength of the incident light.
+Depending on its characteristics (thin-film interference), the ratio of reflection to transmission will vary as a function of the wavelength of the incident light.
 Dichroic mirrors are used in some ellipsoidal reflector spotlights to split off unwanted infrared (heat) radiation, and as output couplers in laser construction.

 A third version of the beam splitter is a dichroic mirrored prism assembly which uses dichroic optical coatings to divide an incoming light beam into a number of spectrally distinct output beams.
 Such a device was used in three-pickup-tube color television cameras and the three-strip Technicolor movie camera.
 It is currently used in modern three-CCD cameras.
 An optically similar system is used in reverse as a beam-combiner in three-LCD projectors, in which light from three separate monochrome LCD displays is combined into a single full-color image for projection.

-Beam splitters with single-mode fiber for PON networks use the single-mode behavior to split the beam.
-The splitter is done by physically splicing two fibers "together" as an X.
+Beam splitters in PON networks are often made with single-mode optical fiber, by exploiting evanescent wave coupling between a pair of fibers to share the beam between them.
+The splitter is constructed by fusing together the two parallel bare fibers at one point.

 Arrangements of mirrors or prisms used as camera attachments to photograph stereoscopic image pairs with one lens and one exposure are sometimes called "beam splitters", but that is a misnomer, as they are effectively a pair of periscopes redirecting rays of light which are already non-coincident.
 In some very uncommon attachments for stereoscopic photography, mirrors or prism blocks similar to beam splitters perform the opposite function, superimposing views of the subject from two different perspectives through color filters to allow the direct production of an anaglyph 3D image, or through rapidly alternating shutters to record sequential field 3D video.